Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 `readelf -S a.out`

-These include .text, .data and .bss
+These include .text .data and .bss

 <br>